-The financial instruments of the Group consist mainly of cash and cash equivalent instruments, trade and other receivables and trade and other payables.
-The Group finance operations and to manage the interest rate risks that arise from these ope
+The financial instruments of the Group consist mainly of cash and cash equivalents, including deposits with banks, borrowings, derivative instruments, trade and other receivables and trade and other payables.
+The Group purchases or issues financial instruments in order to finance operations and to manage the interest rate risks that arise from these operations and the source of funding.

-The Group has exposure to the following risks from its use of financial instruments
+The Group has exposure to the following risks from its use of financial instruments: